 Restoration to Capacity

 Any person interested in a particular case may file a Suggestion of Capacity.
 The Suggestion of Capacity must state that the ward is currently capable of exercising some or all of the rights that were removed at the hearing to determine incapacity.
-The court will appoint a medical doctor who was not appointed in the Petition to Determine Incapacity.
-This doctor will examine the ward, and a notice of filing the Suggestion of Capacity is sent to all interested persons.
+The court will appoint a medical doctor to examine the ward.
+A notice of filing the Suggestion of Capacity is sent to all interested persons..

 The guardian is served by formal notice.
 If the medical examination suggests that restoration is not appropriate, a hearing is set.
 If an objection is filed, a hearing is then scheduled within 30 days.
 The court will enter an order either denying the Suggestion of Capacity or restoring all or some of the rights that were removed from the ward.